-Throughout this exercise, we use the following definition: For any node v let $\mathcal{N}i(v) := \{w \in V \mid d(v, w) \leq i\}$, i.e., $\mathcal{N}i(v)$ denotes the set of nodes within distance i to v.
+Throughout this exercise, we use the following definition: For any node v let $\mathcal{N}i(v) := \{w \in V \mid d(v, w) \leq i\}$ , i.e., $\mathcal{N}i(v)$ denotes the set of nodes within distance i to v.

-a) We use an echo/flooding algorithm on the tree to determine the node with the lowest ID and appoint it to be the leader.
+a) The problem is that without root, we have no parents or children.
+We use an echo/flooding algorithm on the tree to determine the node with the lowest ID and appoint it to be the leader.
 We assume w.l.o.g. that no two messages are received by a node at the same time.
-Each leaf sends its ID to its parent.
+Each leaf sends its ID to its neighbor.
 All other nodes wait until they have received the IDs from all but one neighbor.
 Then they choose the smallest amongst these and their own IDs and send it to the remaining neighbor.
 If a node receives a message after sending its own, it compares the received ID to the one it sent.
-The smaller of the two is the ID of the leader, which is then broadcast to the remaining n - 2 nodes.
+The smaller of the two is the ID of the leader, which is then flooded to the remaining n-2 nodes.

-Correctness: Observe that each node determines the smallest ID in the subtree it belongs to, when the egde to the neighbor that has not sent a message yet, is deleted.
+Correctness: Observe that each node determines the smallest ID in its subtree when the egde to the neighbor that has not sent a message yet is deleted.
 The last two nodes will send each other a message, after the subtrees corresponding to the two neighboring nodes have been processed (recall that messages do not arrive at identical times).
 Subsequently, they will broadcast the minimum of the lowest IDs of the two subtrees as the ID of the leader.
 Thus all nodes will be informed about a unique ID specifying the leader.

-Complexity: The running time is $O(D) \subseteq O(n)$, where D is the diameter and the message complexity is in O(n) since we are running it on a tree (n-1 edges).
-For details see Algorithms 11 and 12 in the script.
+Complexity: The running time is $O(D) \leq O(n)$ , where D is the diameter.
+The message complexity is O(n) since a tree hat n-1 edges.